StuartsProjects/StuartsProjects.github.io/_posts/2020-05-20-high-altitude-balloon-tracking-software-for-sx12xx-library-part-1.md

 The separate HAB tracker receiver program extracts the position data from the received payload and displays it on the serial monitor and OLED display (if fitted).
 The display option allows for a very small portable receiver to be built.

-For a balloon high in the sky reception of the LoRa packets over hundreds of kilometres will not be a problem.
+For a balloon high in the sky reception of the LoRa® packets over hundreds of kilometres will not be a problem.

 The most popular choice for HAB tracker batteries are the AAA or AA Lithium Energizers.
 These can work down to -40c and have a stable voltage of around 1.5v throughout their life.
 The AAA Lithium Energizers have a stated capacity of 1250mAhr and a shelf life of 20 years.